Pages explained

 Second Accident Statement page

-The other party completes this page as soon as possible, sign it at the bottom, and send it to their insurance company.
-The other party may also use a version of the page in a different language, if available.
+The other party keeps this page and sends it to their insurance company.
+If available, you may use a version of the second page in a different language, as long as the content remains the same.
+This ensures both insurers receive consistent and legally valid information.